mbknor/ddsl/README.markdown

 start sbt and execute *update* to download dependencies, then execute *publish-local* to build and depoly to your local ivy/sbt repo.
 Quit sbt

+Go into the folder ddsl/examples/ddsl-scala-examples

+start sbt and execute *update* and *compile*

+We are now ready to start the first server:

+in sbt, execute *run* and select *ddslexamples.DdslServiceProvider*

+The server starts up, picks a random port and starts listening on it. then it broadcasts its location to ddsl.

+To set up a client, just open a new terminal, go to the folder ddsl/examples/ddsl-scala-examples, start *sbt* and execute *run*, then select ddslexamples.DdslServiceConsumer

+Now you can see them communicating

+Now, open a new terminal and starts another server..
+You will see that the client automatically starts to use both servers..

+Then add some more clients, and servers, take some down... etc....

+**Note:** If no server for a specific ServiceID is pressent in ddsl, the client will try to load location info from a file.
+Since this file is missing in this example the client will fail getting a location and will quit.

 (More information soon)